dellsystem/mcmun-2014/committees/templates/committee_apps/wall-street.md

 Dear Delegate,

-Thank you for your interest in applying for the Wall Street 2008 committee.
-This committee will be run by some of McGill’s finest and most experienced staffers as a specialized agency.
-Moreover, the intense background preparation by the dais promises to make Wall Street 2008 a highly challenging and rewarding endeavour.
-On that note, Team Committees and the dais encourage the most experienced delegates to apply, who also have the necessary background knowledge.
+Thank you for your interest in joining the Wall Street 2008 committee.
+We are excited to offer this specialised agency.
+Our goal is to recreate the exciting environment of the financial crisis in 2008 with a McMUN twist.
+This simulation will be tough, will be challenging, and, we hope, rewarding.
+If you have a passion for finance, economics, and world politics, and a confidence with debate, we strongly encourage you apply for this committee.

-Below you will find a questionnaire that will allow us to prepare a more enjoyable and productive committee experience.
-It will also give us insight into the different skills that each interested applicant could bring to the committee, with the goal of creating the most productive committee dynamic possible.
-Please feel free to contact us if you have any questions regarding Wall Street 2008 at this year’s McMUN.
+Please answer the questionnaire attached.
+By doing so, it provides insight into your strengths and familiarity with the topics that will be debated in this simulation.
+As always, please feel free to contact us if you have any questions or concerns.We look forward to hearing from you soon.

 Sincerely,